CorrederaJorge/CorrederaJorge.github.io/_posts/2016-12-28-esp-gdb-freertos.md

 You have to install premake5.
 I haven't found it in the Linux repositories so I have downloaded fron <a href="https://premake.github.io/download.html" target="_blank">here</a> and put in the same folder as the project.

+After that you have to run Premake5 that will create a make file. --with-eor flag must point to Esp Open Rtos installation folder.

+{% highlight bash %}
+premake5 gmake --with-eor=/home/workspace/esp-open-rtos
+{% endhighlight %}

+<h2>Proyect configuration<h2>
+I am going to use basic blink project from Esp Open Rtos

 <h2>Eclipse configuration</h2>